growlf/cascadesteam/community-projects.md

 Community Tech Support is now available from Cascade STEAM via our [Digital Navigators](https://cascadesteam.org/digital-navigators) Program.
 Assistance is offered to the public from volunteer technology professionals and students via arranged onsite visits with social welfare and support organizations to help resolve basic computing challenges.

+## Hack Night

+Join [Cascade STEAM](/) for [Hack Night](/hack-night) on Saturdays from 4pm-"Late" at the Bellingham Makerspace for an open, collaborative session of shared learning!
+Bring your projects, homework, questions, and ideas and let’s do them together.

 ## HelpDesk

 Community Tech Support is now available from Cascade STEAM via our [HelpDesk](/helpdesk) Program.
 Assistance is offered to the public from volunteer technology professionals and students by donation.